outlaws42/home/README.md

 I previously wrote the weather kiosk using a raspberry pi with a display to display weather information.
 This has a bit of a different purpose.
 This will take information from a weather API (Currently OWM) and gleen what information I want.
-It will then present this information through a fastAPI for the local network to consume.
+It will then present this information through an API for the local network to consume.
 For me the main display is going to be similar display with a 5" or 6" screen that will set on a desk.

-This time I am thinking this display will be a retired phone mounted in a frame running a flutter frontend.
+This is now a retired phone mounted in a frame running a flutter frontend.
+My flutter project for the frontend can be found [here](https://github.com/outlaws42/weather-kiosk_frontend)

 Separating the frontend from the backend allows for any frontend that can read the created API and display it differently depending on the device it is running on.